AlexHandy1/rps/README.md

   * For the purposes of the exercise, I assumed user knowledge of the system and did not build in error handling into UI.
 Immediate further improvements would be to build in extended input validation and error handling.

-  * Challenges - implementing mocking and stubbing for objects to manage underlying randomness of RandomCPUPlayer in jasmine unit tests proved challenging...learnt that...
+  * Challenges - implementing stubbing with jasmine to manage underlying randomness of RandomCPUPlayer in unit tests - learnt that could stub out the underlying Math.random method to control.

 * More detail on areas where I would extend the application can be found listed below in 'Further improvements'